Influencing public policy towards justice

-Lutheran Advocacy Ministry-Colorado and Lutheran Advocacy Ministry-New Mexico are ministries of the Rocky Mountain Synod in partnership with the ELCA through ELCA World Hunger.
-For over 30 years, the Rocky Mountain Synod has intentionally supported its advocacy ministries in Colorado and in New Mexico as well as advocacy activities in Wyoming and Utah.
+Advocacy is an extension of the church’s practice of loving our neighbors, a practice that reaches back to Israel’s calling, Jesus’ ministry, and the witness of the early church.
+Advocacy goes beyond the important gifts of charity, like clothing, food, time and money.
+Lutheran Advocacy Ministry-Colorado and Lutheran Advocacy Ministry-New Mexico are ministries of the Rocky Mountain Synod in partnership with the Churchwide Office through ELCA World Hunger.
+For nearly 35 years, the Rocky Mountain Synod has intentionally supported its advocacy ministries in Colorado and in New Mexico, as well as advocacy activities in Wyoming and Utah.